 The Message Description Language does not mandate the order of the Items in each of the categories Source, Key and Data.
-Additionally Items documented as optional by an ONVIF
+Additionally Items documented as optional by an ONVIF Event definition are not required to be present to in a message.
+This applies also to optional Items that are described in the related MessageDescription.

-4 Please note that the schema is included here for information only.
+&lt;sup>4 Please note that the schema is included here for information only.
 [ONVIF Schema] contains the normative schema definition.